Support

 An assembly bill of materials identifies the items and resources needed to assemble a parent item.
 Unlike a production bill of materials, the assembly BOM simply contains a list of sub-components without any necessary machines or work centres related to the build.

 Any item with an assembly BOM is easily replenished with an assembly order that can be generated directly from a sales order.
-When customers request a slight variance of an item, the assembly order has the flexibility to be modified order on a per-sales order basis.
+When customers request a slight variance of an item, the assembly order has the flexibility to be modified on a per-sales order basis.

 Engineering bill of materials (EBOM)